JOSHCLUNE/LeanHammer/README.md

 The default premise selection server used by `Cloud.premiseSelector` hosted at `http://leanpremise.net` is intended for individual use.
 For heavy use cases, (e.g. performing an evaluation of `hammer` on a large number of theorems), we encourage users to use [this code](https://github.com/hanwenzhu/lean-premise-server) to host their own server which can be accessed following the instructions in [this README](https://github.com/hanwenzhu/premise-selection).

 To view the set of premises that are passed to LeanHammer via premise selection, use the command `set_option trace.hammer.premises true`.

+### Debugging

+You can use the following to get more information:

+- `set_option trace.hammer.premises true` to display the list of premises retrieved
+- `set_option trace.hammer.debug true` to display what is passed to Zipperposition and the minimized set sent to Duper if it succeeds
+- `set_option trace.auto.tptp.printQuery true` to display the query sent to Zipperposition
+- `set_option trace.auto.tptp.result true` to display the response from Zipperposition
+- `set_option trace.aesop true` to display the Aesop search tree